WebOfTrustInfo/rwot2-id2020/README.md

 # ID 2020 Design Workshop

-This repository contains documents related to the Facilitated Design Workshop Event following the UN ID 2020 Summit on Digital Identity
+This repository contains documents related to the Design Workshop Event following the UN ID 2020 Summit on Digital Identity

 ## Design Workshop May 21rd & 22th, 2016